ansys/pyhps/doc/source/examples/ex_cfx_static_mixer.rst

 .. _example_cfx_static_mixer:

-CFX Static Mixer
+CFX static mixer
 ================

-This example shows how to submit a CFX Static Mixer model to be solved on HPS.
+This example shows how to submit a CFX static mixer model for solving on Ansys HPS.

 .. only:: builder_html

-     The project setup script as well as the data files can be downloaded here :download:`CFX Static Mixer Example <../../../build/cfx_static_mixer.zip>`.

-     The project uses an execution script `exec_cfx.py` instead of a solver command line.
+     You can download the :download:`ZIP file <../../../build/cfx_static_mixer.zip>` for the CFX static mixer example and use a utility such as 7Zip to extract the files.

+Here is the ``project_setup.py`` file for this example:

 .. literalinclude:: ../../../examples/cfx_static_mixer/project_setup.py
     :language: python
     :caption: project_setup.py

+This example uses this ``exec_cfx.py`` execution script instead of a solver command line:

 .. literalinclude:: ../../../examples/cfx_static_mixer/exec_cfx.py
     :language: python